SwiftERM Hyper-personalisation for ecommerce email marketing

 {{O1,O2,O3,O7,O10}{O4,O5,O6,O8,O9}{{O1,O2}{O3,O7,O10}{O4,O6}{O5,O9}{O8}

-Clearly, [x]Q has a coarser granularity than it did earlier.
+[x]Q has a coarser granularity than it did earlier.
 The objects that can now be definitively categorized according to the concept structure [x]Q based on [x]P constitute the complete universe {O1, O2,…, O10}, and thus the dependency of Q on P, γP(Q)=1.

 That is, knowledge of membership according to category set [x]P is adequate to determine category membership in [x]Q with complete certainty; In this case, we might say that P→Q. Thus, by coarsening the concept structure, we were able to find a stronger (deterministic) dependency.

-However, we also note that the classes induced in [x]Q from the reduction in resolution necessary to obtain this deterministic dependency are now themselves large and few; as a result, the dependency we found, while strong, maybe less valuable to us than the weaker dependency found earlier under the higher resolution view of [x]Q.
+However, we also note that the classes induced in [x]Q from the reduction in resolution necessary to obtain this deterministic dependency are now themselves large and few; as a result, the dependency we found, while strong, may be less valuable to us than the weaker dependency found earlier under the higher resolution view of [x]Q.

 In general, it is not possible to test all sets of attributes to see which induced concept structures yield the strongest dependencies, and this search must be therefore be guided with some intelligence.
-Papers which discuss this issue, and others relating to an intelligent use of granulation, are those by Y.Y.
+Papers which discuss this issue, and others relating to intelligent use of granulation, are those by Y.Y.
 Yao and Lotfi Zadeh.

 Component granulation